The Asper MBA is more than a degree

 The GMAT requirement is not waived under any circumstances.
 A GMAT score is valid for five years, while the English language test scores are valid for two years.

 Meeting these requirements does not guarantee acceptance into the program.

 In addition to the admission requirements described here, all applicants must meet the minimum admission and English language proficiency requirements of the Faculty of Graduate Studies.

 Each year, the program admits a small number of highly experienced and gifted individuals who do not hold a baccalaureate degree or whose GPA falls below 2.5.
 These individuals have significant professional background and a strong GMAT score.
 Preference in filling these limited spaces is given to local applicants.

 How to apply

 The MBA program accepts, reviews and processes applications on a rolling basis throughout the year, for two entry points – Fall (August) and Winter (January).
+All applicants, but especially international students, are encouraged to apply months in advance of the deadline date.
+Applying early will lead to an early admission decision and will allow the time required to apply for and secure student permits and student visas.
 Applications are submitted online and must include the following before they will be reviewed by the admissions committee:

 - $100 application fee (non-refundable)

 - Uploaded copies of transcripts from all post-secondary institutions attended

 - Names and emails of two individuals whom you have worked for professionally (they will be contacted directly to complete a provided reference questionnaire about you)